 4. Recruiting Coordinator

-Recruiting coordinators help move candidates through the recruitment process, and may be responsible for posting open positions, coordinating candidate travel, scheduling interviews across departments, creating offer letters and conducting background checks, according to SmartRecruiters.com.
+Recruiting coordinators help move candidates through the recruitment process, and they may be responsible for posting open positions, coordinating candidate travel, scheduling interviews across departments, creating offer letters and conducting background checks, according to SmartRecruiters.com.

 The median pay for workers in this field is $29.95 per hour or $62,290 per year, according to the Bureau of Labor Statistics.